-- In the Catalog pane or a catalog view, browse to the collection of servers in your project.
+- In the Catalog pane or a catalog view, browse to the collection of servers in a project.

-Right-click the ArcGIS Server that you'll publish to, click Publish, and click Map Service .
+Right-click the ArcGIS Server site that you'll publish to, click Publish, and click Map Service .

 The Publish command is only available on ArcGIS Server connections to stand-alone servers with privileges to publish services.

 If the Publish command doesn't appear on the server context menu, click Properties .
 On the ArcGIS Server Connection Properties dialog box, make sure the Type is set to Publisher Connection or Administrator Connection.
-You must have permission to publish services; if necessary, enter an appropriate user name and password.
+You must have permission to publish services; if necessary, provide an appropriate username and password.

 - On the Select Map dialog box, browse to the map in the current project that you want to publish, and click OK.

-- In the Publish Map Service pane, enter the Name of the service, and add a Summary and Tags.
+- In the Publish Map Service pane, provide a name for the service.

 - Choose a Data option.

-- To avoid having a copy of the data placed on the server, register your data to the server using ArcGIS Server Manager and choose the Reference registered data option.
+- To avoid having a copy of the data placed on the server, register the data to the server using ArcGIS Server Manager and choose the Reference registered data option.

-- If you want to maintain a separate copy of the data for web use, choose the Copy all data option.
+- To maintain a separate copy of the data for web use, choose the Copy all data option.